 Dynamic compaction should be applied to the main runway and taxiways in dolomite areas to avoid sinkholes forming.
 A geotechnical company should be hired to do the dynamic compaction work.

-The construction of roads can be defined as of preparing a hard surface for the travellers by overcoming any obstacles in the right of way, in consideration with state of law.
-The process of road construction starts with the design of road patterns best suited for residents with respect to their travel needs.
-The first step taken during the construction phase is removal of earth rocks by digging, before laying on the pavement and road building equipments materials.
+The construction of roads can be defined as preparing a hard surface for the travellers by overcoming any obstacles in the right of way, in consideration of the state of law.
+The process of road construction starts with the design of road patterns best suited for residents concerning their travel needs.
+The first step taken during the construction phase is the removal of earth rocks by digging, before laying on the pavement and road building equipment materials.

-Once the design and environmental and legal issued are approved/considered, the road alignments are finalized by the civil works team management; the design gradients and radii of the road are set to as per best fit methods with respect to the site ground levels.
+Once the design and environmental and legal issues are approved/considered, the road alignments are finalized by the civil works team management; the design gradients and radii of the road are set as per best-fit methods concerning the site ground levels.
 This activity ensures minimize cut and fill for civil works and enhances diver’s safety.

-Roads are primary constructed for the use of motor vehicles and pedestrians.
-Therefore, rain storm drain systems along with other environmental impacts are considered as a major parameters in the road designs.
-Sediment, erosion and other control systems are built to neutralize detrimental-effects.
-Drain lines are constructed all the way along the road to assure storm water is collected safety at the nearest sewerage system.
-The Darin lines are built in road-easements with the joined seals to ensure smooth flow of water.
+Roads are primarily constructed for the use of motor vehicles and pedestrians.
+Therefore, rain storm drain systems along with other environmental impacts are considered a major parameter in the road designs.
+Sediment, erosion and other control systems are built to neutralize detrimental effects .
+Drain lines are constructed along the road to assure stormwater is collected safely at the nearest sewerage system.
+The Darin lines are built in road easements with joined seals to ensure a smooth flow of water.
 This system needs approval by the local development authorities, to guarantee that the design flow is good enough for the actual drainage system.

 The following processes are taken during the construction of roads;

 Roads are constructed of various layers of asphalt and aggregates.
-Excavation is carried out to remove low compact and unrequited material from the land / site, and the moisture content is balanced as per designed value.
-This is then compacted with standardized fill with relative compact percentage of 85-95.
-This process is completed by the compacted layer method, in which the fill layer is spread along the designated area and its is then compacted through heavy weight machinery.
-The fill – compaction process is undertaken until the desired specifications of the road are achieved.
-Following is an example of road material specification details, provided by the road construction agency in UK.
+Excavation is carried out to remove low compact and unrequited material from the land/site, and the moisture content is balanced as per the designed value.
+This is then compacted with standardized fill with the relative compact percentage of 85-95.
+This process is completed by the compacted layer method, in which the fill layer is spread along the designated area and it is then compacted through heavyweight machinery.
+The fill–compaction process is undertaken until the desired specifications of the road are achieved.
+Following is an example of road material specification details, provided by the road construction agency in the UK.
 The thickness of layers may vary depending on the specifications of the heavy traffic and native soil

 Hassan, Y, El Halim, A, Razaqpur, A, Bekheet & W, Farha, M, ‘Effects of Runway Deicers on Pavement Materials and Mixes: Comparison with Road Salt’, 2002, Journal of Transportation Engineering.
 391